 Setting an Outlook Out of Office Message for Another User: 5 Ways

 Using Microsoft Outlook’s automatic replies feature to inform colleagues, clients and partners of your absence is an important step in preparing for time off from work.
 Your auto-reply helps keep both internal and external communication running smoothly during your absence.
-But as important as out of office messages are to good email communication, they still tend to slip people’s minds.
+Unfortunately, setting an out of office message often slips people’s minds.
 After all, the auto-reply is typically set up on the last day in the office, when people are rushing to wrap up important tasks or are already picturing themselves at the beach.
 On top of that, there are plenty of emergencies that can lead to an unexpected absence: accidents, health problems, family matters, etc.

 Whether an employee forgot to set their OOF message or simply didn’t have the chance, the easiest solution in either case would be to activate automatic replies for another mailbox.
 Sadly, it’s not quite that simple.
 By default, automatic responses are part of the account settings in Outlook, meaning that only the user in question can access them.
 However, there are a few tips and workarounds that can help you add a missing out of the office message after the fact.

 Resetting or Sharing Your Password: A Security Nightmare

 One very common solution to a missing out of office message is to simply share the password with a coworker or reset the password, allowing a colleague to sign into the account.
 This method is as popular as it is dangerous.
 It gives your coworker complete access to your account, including your email history, your calendar, file attachments, shared documents and more.